unoplatform/uno/doc/articles/composition.md

 ## Known issues

-- When using the compositor thread, the native ripple effect of Android (used in native buttons) does not work.
+- [Android] When using the compositor thread, the native ripple effect of Android (used in native buttons) does not work.

-- [GTK/WPF] Some Composition effects don't render properly (or at all) on software rendering (CPU), to check if Uno is running on the software rendering (CPU) or the hardware rendering (GPU), you can call `CompositionCapabilities.GetForCurrentView().AreEffectsFast()`.
+- [Skia Backends] Some Composition effects don't render properly (or at all) on software rendering (CPU), to check if Uno is running on the software rendering (CPU) or the hardware rendering (GPU), you can call `CompositionCapabilities.GetForCurrentView().AreEffectsFast()`.